xcaeser/zli/docs.md

         .name = "blitz",
-        .description = "A (fictional) dev toolkit CLI.", .version = "v1.0.0", // Optional: for auto --version flag or manual display
+        .description = "A (fictional) dev toolkit CLI.", .version = "v1.0.0", // Optional: for auto --version flag or manual display },
-        // .execFn = showHelp, // Optional: function to run if no subcommand is given },
     showHelp,
     ); // Default execFn if no subcommand is matched